 The proposal also does not seek recovery of PG&E Corporation or Utility officer compensation.

 This GRC does not include gas transmission or electric transmission, public purpose programs like energy efficiency, or the actual commodity cost of gas and electricity.

 PG&E encourages its customers to share their feedback on the proposed investments.
 The CPUC will determine which investments are approved, and this forms the basis for customer rate changes.

 The CPUC's review of our request is an open and transparent process, with ample opportunity for public comment, expert analysis and input from independent organizations.

-This July, the CPUC will conduct public hearings to solicit input from interested parties.
+This summer, the CPUC is expected to conduct public hearings to solicit input from interested parties.

-Customers and other interested parties can learn more by visiting the GRC Frequently Asked Questions or by reading the 2017-2019 GRC Materials.
+Customers and other interested parties can learn more from the GRC Fact Sheet or by reading the 2020-2022 GRC application.